 Turkey salad has a kaleidoscope of flavors to tempt your taste buds.
 Crisp greens and leftover turkey combined with sweet, tart, crunchy, and chewy mix-ins.

-Just what you need with a cup of soup.
+It's a good choice with a cup of soup.

 Roasted Vegetables